Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 + Outputs units are in mV\*s.
 Convert to concentration by dividing most recent CCV area by area count as conversion factor.

-+ For any other application, input custom units when prompted by setting custom = True
++ For any other application, input custom units of total area of graph (e.g. product of x- and y-axis range) when prompted by setting custom = True

 + Set pixel option to true (px=True) to get area count in terms of pixels.

-+ Setting audit = true saves the cropped graph and colors the area underneath the curve used for the calculation
++ Saves the cropped graph and colors the area underneath the curve used for the calculation.
+Run python as admin if permissions needed to save files to directory

 ## Installation:

 + Install Python3.7 on computer.
 + Run in python or cmd terminal.
++ Test functionality by running try_me1.png or try_me2.png

 ## Contact: